Toni Willé: The story behind Mississippi

 "Mississippi" was another song composed by Werner Theunissen.
 It was written in the same vein as "Massachusetts" by the Bee Gees, a song he liked very much.
 The band started to play the song live for a few months and later they sent a demo of it to EMI Bovema in Heemstede, who were immediately interested.
 They ended up re-recording the song in the EMI Studio.
 But this did not work out as planned.
 Their producer at that time Eddy Hilberts who had success with a repertoire of country songs gave a country like twist to the song.
 Personally the sisters did not have anything with country music, although influenced by the Eagles, they liked country rock.

 "Mississippi" was released as a single in April 1975.
 Initially, it did nothing, until Meta de Vries, the Dutch radio jockey started playing it.
 She thought Pussycat was an English band.
 Hans Van Willigenburg played the song on his radio programme as well.
 During his broadcast, he would play three new songs, after which listeners could vote by postcard which artist should be invited to his studio.
 They voted for Pussycat.
 The group also performed the song for the TV show 'Herkent U Deze Tijd' by Kick Stokhuyzen.
 The same week the single entered the Top 40 in November 1975.
 The following week, they performed "Mississippi"' at TopPop and a week later, the single had climbed to # 1.
 Although Toni and Marianne still worked as typists for DSM, they were unable to maintain their jobs as besides the Netherlands, "Mississippi" had become No. 1 in Germany as well.
 As their fame grew, the band realized they needed a manager, so their record company got them their new manager Jan Buys.

 Oddly enough, at first they did not want to release the single in Germany nor UK because of the initial lack of interest.
 Eventually, the single was released in the UK on Sonet, a small record label.
-In the fall of 1976, the single was number 1 in the UK charts.
+In the Autumn of 1976, the single was number 1 in the UK charts.

 In addition to the Netherlands, Germany and UK, the single was #1 in Austria, Switzerland, Norway and Brazil.
 Though this song never became a hit in the United States, it was covered by a number of American artists such as Barbara Fairchild and Lucille Starr.